State Machines for the Rest of Us

 });

-buttonController.click(); // switches to loading, then success or error
+buttonController.click(); // switches to loading, then success or error- State: idle

-The implementation is fairly straightforward.
-The only tricky part is getting the types right.
+The implementation is straightforward.
+The tricky part is getting the types right.

 Types

-State methods are provided as an argument, but then are usable as properties of the controller instance.
-This requires us to be able to get a type for all the methods combined.
+Each state defines its own method map.
+The controller exposes the union of all those maps as a flat API, so calling buttonController.click() works regardless of which state defines it.
+State methods are provided as an argument, but are usable as properties of the controller instance.
+This requires a type for all the methods combined.

 type StateMethods = Record<string, Record<string, AnyFn>>;